Computational Paths -- An approach in the $LND_{EQ}-TRS_{2}$ system: Computational paths

 Let's recall the notation being used.
 First, one should see $h(g)$ as a functional expression $h$ which depends on $g$.
 Also, one should notice the use of `$\acute{\ }$' in $\acute{g}$.
 One should see `$\acute{\ }$' as an abstractor that binds the occurrences of the variable $g$ introduced in the local assumption $[a =_{g} b : A]$ as a kind of {\em Skolem-type\/} constant denoting the {\em reason\/} why $a$ was assumed to be equal to $b$.

 We also introduce the constructor $REWR$.
-In a sense, it is similar to the constructor $J$ of the traditional approach, since both arise from the elimination rule of the identity type.
+In a sense, it is similar to the constructor $J$ of the original elimination operator of MLTT, since both arise from the elimination rule of the identity type.
 The behavior of $REWR$ is simple.
 If from a computational path $g$ that establishes the equality between $a$ and $b$ one can construct $h(g) : C$, then if we also have this equality established by a term $C$, we can put together all this information in $REWR$ to construct $C$, eliminating the type $Id_{A}(a,b)$ in the process.
 The idea is that we can substitute $g$ for $m$ in $\acute{g}.h(g)$, resulting in $h(m/g) : C$.
 This behavior is established next by the reduction rule.\\

-\item Reduction rule \citet{Ruy1}, \cite{Art3}:
+\item Reduction rule \cite{Ruy1}, \cite{Art3}:

 \item Induction rule:

 \end{itemize}

 Our introduction and elimination rules reassure the concept of equality as an \textbf{existential force}.
 In the introduction rule, we encapsulate the idea that a witness of a identity type $Id_{A}(a,b)$ only exists if there exist a computational path establishing the equality of $a$ and $b$.
 Also, one can notice that elimination rule is similar to the elimination rule of the existential quantifier.